OWASP/www-project-developer-guide/README.md

 going back to the [original version 1.0][original] from 2002.
 Note that the [DevGuide repository][DevGuide] has been deprecated in favour of this one.

-The latest developer guide source code is in markdown and can be found under the ['current_release'][guide] directory.
+The source code for the latest draft developer guide and can be found under the ['_draft'][guide] directory.
+The source is in markdown and will be used to create PDF, ePub and web outputs, although this is not in place yet.
 This is being actively worked on for the next release of the Developer Guide and may be subject to large scale changes.

 ### Contributing
 Contributions and suggestions are certainly welcome, all we ask is that